 - in Arts & Culture organisations or professional networks

 - in environmental NGOs or voluntary groups

-- in public engagement and professional practice in Higher Education.
+- in public engagement and professional practice in education

-These bring some of the Climate Museum UK collection and activities to help you think through:
+These bring some of our collection and activities to help you think through:

 - Grasping the situation: What is the Emergency?